iotserver24/codex/website/docs/supabase-integration.md

 # Supabase Integration

-CodeX provides powerful integration with Supabase for database management, authentication, and real-time features.
+Xibe AI provides powerful integration with Supabase for database management, authentication, and real-time features.

 ## Overview

-Supabase integration in CodeX allows you to:
+Supabase integration in Xibe AI allows you to:
-- Connect to Supabase databases directly from CodeX
+- Connect to Supabase databases directly from Xibe AI
 - Generate and manage database schemas
 - Create and run SQL migrations
 - Set up authentication systems